Maria Beccadelli di Bologna

+Early life

 She was the daughter of Domenico Beccadelli di Bologna (1826–1863), Principe di Camporeale, and Laura, née Acton.
-Her mother was married in second marriage to the Italian prime minister Marco Minghetti and played a central role in Italian and German aristocracy.
+After her father died, her mother married the Italian prime minister Marco Minghetti and played a central role in Italian and German aristocracy.

+Personal life

 Maria began calling herself Marie after her marriage to the Prussian diplomat Karl August, Count of Dönhoff.
 They married on 15 May 1867 in Lugano, but were divorced in 1882 and the marriage annulled by the Pope in 1884.
-On 9 January 1886 in Vienna, she married Bernhard, Prince of Bülow, later Chancellor of the German Empire.
-She became a confidant of the Prussian Crown Princess Victoria.
+They were the parents of: